Pulmonary Embolism: Causes, Types, and Treatments

 DVT is the primary cause of PEs.
 As such, preventing DVT is the main way to prevent a PE.
-If you are at risk of either condition, your doctor may recommend the following:
+If you are at risk of either condition, your doctor

 - Elevate your legs as often as possible and raise the bottom of your bed during sleep.